 I firmly believe that any customer has the responsibility to research any financial product before purchase.
 Problems arise when seniors (or others) are trusting and when agents flat out lie.
 It’s difficult to make informed decisions if the information you receive is intentionally incorrect or misleading.

 Not all annuity salesmen follow these tactics, of course.
 I would suggest being wary of any salesperson whose fiduciary interest is in their own commission from the sale.
 Not all annuity products are bad, either.
-Even Ben Stein is a big fan (with friends in the annuity business).

 Please take the time to view the four-part Dateline presentation which uncovers the truth about Annuity University and some of its “graduates.”